List of The Lion King (franchise) characters: Kiara

 In The Lion Guard (which takes place in between the first and second half of The Lion King II: Simba's Pride), Kiara as an older cub has become more accepting to her position as future queen and takes her training more seriously.
 She and Kion have their fair share of sibling rivalry.
 Unlike her great-uncle Scar and grandfather Mufasa's sibling rivalry, it does not turn into hatred, as Kiara and Kion resolve their differences and became very close.
 They also can be seen playing together from time to time.
 Additionally, unlike her friends Tifu and Zuri, she is more mature, believes there are more important things than appearance, and she is not afraid to get dirty.
 In the series' final episode "Return to the Pride Lands", which takes place sometime after The Lion King II: Simba's Pride, she and Kovu have become mates and explain to Kion what happened in the Pride Lands whilst he and the Lion Guard were away at the Tree of Life and what had happened to Zira.
 After learning that Kion had fallen in love with the Tree of Life's young queen Rani, Kiara encourages her brother to return to her.
 Kiara later witnesses Kion become Rani's mate and the King of the Tree of Life.

 Kiara appears in Mufasa: The Lion King, the prequel to the 2019 photorealistic computer-animated remake of the original film.
-In the movie, she is narrated the story of how her grandfather Mufasa becomes the first King of the Pride Lands by Rafiki.
-At the end, she meets her little brother, Kion.
+In the film, she is narrated the story of how her grandfather Mufasa becomes the first King of the Pride Lands by Rafiki.
+At the end, she meets her younger brother, Kion.